 Vanities, sinks, faucets, and mirrors have become the epicenter of bathroom design.
 Tubs and showers come in as many sizes and shapes as the imagination allow for and both have been transformed into works of art in addition to serving as places to bathe.

 Powder rooms are a popular space to have fun and stretch boundaries.
 The powder room typically is the smallest bath in the home, and it is the only room where guests judge your style in private.
-Master baths’ primary role is to make you smile every time you enter the room.
-Good master bath design also allows for superb functionality that is easy to care for.
+Your Owner’s baths’ primary role is to make you smile every time you enter the room.
+Good main bath design also allows for superb functionality that is easy to care for.

 The evolution of the bath allows for creative solutions that constantly surprise and delight.
 Today’s bath design combines modern and organic shapes that emulate the fluidity of water and use different materials, colors and fixture placement to establish feelings of calm and relaxation.
 Technological advancements, everything from smart phone applications to run steam showers to heated floors and countertops to touch faucets that are not only cool but also are more environmentally efficient, have enhanced functionality to deliver more enjoyable experiences in the home.
 There’s even an electronic shut off that sends a message to a smart phone if any fixture in your home is leaking.